Luming-L/ProjectNew/Results/PlotOverlapDistribution/PlotOverlapDistribution.md

-#
-Visualize the overlap between PRDM9 bound peaks in cancer cells and DSB hotspots in testes

-For a specific type of cancer, whether the PRDM9 binding regions in peaks are overlapped with those in the breakpoints of testis.
-How much they overlap?

 # count DSB hotspots that overlap any PRDM9 bound peaks
 `-u`: Write original A entry once if any overlaps found in B. In other words, just report the fact at least one overlap was found in B. Restricted by -f and -r.
 ```bash